ShoutToMe/stm-sdk-android/README.md

 ```

 #### Hand wave gesture initiated Shout recording
-The Shout to Me SDK includes a usability feature design to help make the app driver safe.
+The Shout to Me SDK includes a usability feature design to help make the app safe for driving.
 When
 enabled, a driver need only wave their hand in front of the phone to launch the
 [StmRecorderActivity](#stm-recorder-activity).